pulumi/terraform-provider-vsphere/website/docs/r/host_virtual_switch.html.markdown

 ## Attribute Reference

 The only exported attribute, other than the attributes above, is the `id` of the resource.
-This is set to an ID value unique to Terraform - the convention is a prefix, the host system ID, and the virtual switch name.
-An example would be `tf-HostVirtualSwitch:host-10:vSwitchTerraformTest`.
+This is set to an ID value unique to the provider - the convention is a prefix, the host system ID, and the virtual switch name.
+An example would be `tf-HostVirtualSwitch:host-10:vSwitchTest`.

 ## Importing